russross/blackfriday/mmark2rfc.md

     > A block quote

 You can specify classes with `.class` (although these are not used when converting to XML2RFC), and arbitrary key value pairs where each key/value becomes an attribute.
+Different elements in the IAL must be seperated using spaces: `{#id lang=go}`.

 # Lists